craftingcity/The-Known-World/On the Hum Arcani; Independent Position.md

 Fuck you.
 Your soldiers, Adventurers, Rangers, rapscalions may they be, are dying in the streets.
 The two weeks you and the council spent twilddling your dick fingers in prayer to Sune's wisdom on your actions could have been spent preparing people and working together; which you have the audacity to request of the public in the same breath as you spew your political orgasm upon Alaturmen at large.

+His name is Orcus.
+He is real.
+He has other names, such as Hades, Dis Pater, and Jupiter.
+These names do hold power, but their invocation in speech and common discussion is not a danger to us.
+Their worship, invitation, and reverence (including actions such as *giving a name power*) is the real danger.

 *In urgencies to the public*;

 Stay safe.
 Gather together.